What Is a Survival Bracelet and Why Do You Need One?

 Credit: Envato Elements/ przemekklos

-A damaged boot lace can be quickly replaced with the inner strands of your bracelet.
-Additionally, the cord can be quickly turned into a belt or a pair of suspenders to hold your pants up.
+If your boot lace breaks, you can replace it with the inner strands of your bracelet.
+Additionally, the cord may be quickly turned into a belt or a pair of suspenders to hold your pants up.

 5) Mapping a Path